 Some loans or debts are not associated with a transaction account that can be connected to PocketSmith.
 If this is the case, you can add the loan or debt into PocketSmith as a liability then create a transfer budget.
 This budget will help you to track your progress as pay off a debt.

 Setting up a liability on the Net Worth page

 For loans or personal debts that don't have a transaction account connected to PocketSmith, you can instead add them as liabilities using the Net Worth page.
-The Net Worth page allows you to see all your financial assets and liabilities, such as your house, mortgage, car or car loan etc, all in the one place.
+The Net Worth page allows you to see all your financial assets and liabilities, such as your house, mortgage, car, or car loan, all in one place.
 Learn how to add a liability here: Adding a liability to Net Worth

 Using transfer budgets to track a liability

 You are able to track payments towards a liability that you've set up in PocketSmith using a transfer budget.